The Secret History of Majestic 12

 Of course, even if the document was authentic, its widespread public availability might well persuade the government to claim that it is bogus.
 How is one to know?
 A useful exercise might be to look at the wider context in which the document was delivered to UFO authors.

 Detractors of this show often accuse me of being a disinformation agent, employed by the Powers That Be to discredit and hide certain truths: paranormal abilities are real, alternative medicine is more effective than real medicine, conspiracy theories are real; pretty much whatever strange belief is their particular sacred cow.
 Our initial reaction to such charges is usually to roll our eyes and smile, but in fact, the deliberate spread of disinformation is a very real thing.
 It usually comes from national security, and is common in wartime.
 Propaganda is a type of disinformation.
 We've talked about a number of disinformation campaigns on Skeptoid in the past.
-During WWII, British military intelligence wanted to hide the existence of their radar system that warned of German bombing raids, so they put out a disinformation campaign explaining their extraordinary readiness for these raids by saying their pilots ate carrots to give them better night vision.
+During WWII, British military intelligence wanted to hide the existence of their airborne radar system that allowed British heavy fighters to be so successful against German nighttime bombing raids, so they put out a disinformation campaign explaining their extraordinary success by saying their pilots ate carrots to give them better night vision.
 During the cold war, such disinformation campaigns became profoundly important, as we were in the nuclear age, and espionage between the United States and the Soviet Union was a matter of life and death.
 So let's have a look at how UFO-related disinformation influenced the UFO movement.

 The profile of the typical UFO enthusiast has long remained consistent.
 He is a typically a middle aged white male, politically conservative, suspicious of the government, and intensely patriotic.
 He believes that the government is hiding information about UFOs and aliens, that this is immoral, and that this secrecy represents a threat to our freedom and our security.
 Given this profile, it's no surprise that UFO believers have a long history of staking out US Air Force bases and other locations where they believe the government is collaborating with aliens.
 In many cases, they have their cameras and their binoculars and hope to collect proof of this collaboration, to blow the cover and make this information public.
 They believe it is their moral, patriotic obligation to do so.